thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 .<br>
 .<br>
 .<br>
-If the joke didn't make sense, then know this one last thing—<br>sure, it's me.
+If the joke didn't make sense, then know this one last thing—sure, it's me.
 But, it might be you, too.<i> at fault.</i>